 In manual mode, the module performs energy detection on a single antenna.

-The application specifies the antenna on which to perfom the energy detection calling the
+The application specifies the antenna on which the energy detection will be performed by calling the

 The energy detection procedure consists of several iterations lasting 128 us each.
 For this reason, the duration of the scheduled energy detection procedure cannot be shorter than 128 us.